sanity/pairAdjacentViolators/README.md

 ## Overview

 An implementation of the [Pair Adjacent Violators](http://gifi.stat.ucla.edu/janspubs/2009/reports/deleeuw_hornik_mair_R_09.pdf) algorithm for [isotonic regression](https://en.wikipedia.org/wiki/Isotonic_regression).
 Written in Kotlin, but usable from any language that can use Java libraries (including Java itself, of course).
 Note this algorithm is also known as "Pool Adjacent Violators".

+While not widely known, I've found this algorithm useful in a variety of circumstances, particularly when it comes to calibration.
+One if it's nice features is that it is non-parametric, no window sizes to guess etc.

 ## Features